This Gorgonzola and Mushroom Stuffed Beef Tenderloin is an exquisite, restaurant-worthy entree you can make at home! Perfect for the holidays.

 • I hadn’t butterflied a tenderloin before, but asking for a center-cut piece helps avoid having to mess with the tail end.
 Two carefully placed slices allowed me to turn the tenderloin into a flat piece of beef capable of receiving stuffing.

-• To butterfly, place the roast in front of you with one of the cut surfaces facing you.
-You’ll want to make two slices
+• To butterfly a beef tenderloin, place the roast in front of you with one of the cut surfaces facing you.
+You’ll want to make two slices.

 • This Paula Deen Post will demonstrate the technique if my description leaves you befuddled.
 You can always ask your butcher to do this for you.

-• Start by placing the beef with one of the cut sides facing you.
-You’ll be making 2 slices lengthwise, one lower one from the left side, then one higher one from the right side.
+• You’ll be making 2 slices lengthwise, one lower one from the left side, then one higher one from the right side.
 Eyeball about a third of the way up from the bottom as that’s where your first slice will start.
-Cut lengthwise almost all the way through, stopping approximately 1/2 inch from the edge.
+Cut lengthwise almost all the way through, stopping approximately ½-inch from the edge.
 Then on the other side, eyeball about two-thirds of the way up.
-Slice lengthwise again, stopping when you’re about 1/2 inch from the opposite edge.
+Slice lengthwise again, stopping when you’re about ½-inch from the opposite edge.
 When you open up these slices, you’ll have a relatively flat piece of tenderloin.
-You will need to use a meat mallet to gently pound out any major lumps and bumps.
+Use a meat mallet to gently pound out any major lumps and bumps.

 • I butterflied and stuffed the roast early in the day.